wearerequired/required-google-analytics/README.md

 	<a href="#" onclick="requiredGADoOptOut();return false">Opt-out from Google Analytics for this site.</a>

+## Event Tracking

+The plugin provides a small layer that transform data attributes on an HTML element to a [Google Analytics event](https://developers.google.com/analytics/devguides/collection/gtagjs/events).
+To enable the layer use the following filter:

+	add_filter( 'required_ga.enable_event_tracking', '__return_true' );

+To track the click event of a button you can now use the following data attributes:

+* `data-ga-event-action`: Event action.
+* `data-ga-event-on`: Optional.
+Event trigger.
+Defaults to `click` and can be any [DOM event](https://developer.mozilla.org/en-US/docs/Web/Events).
+* `data-ga-event-category`:  Optional.
+Event category.
+* `data-ga-event-label`: Optional.
+Event label.
+* `data-ga-event-value`: Optional.
+Event value.

+Example usage:

+	<button data-ga-event-action="xyz">Click me!</button>

+	<button data-ga-event-action="play_video" data-ga-event-category="engagement">Click me!</button>

 ## Support for analytics.js (Universal Analytics)

 Starting with version 2.0 the plugin enqueues [gtag.js](https://developers.google.com/analytics/devguides/collection/gtagjs/).
 If you need support for analytics.js you can continue using the 1.x branch.